yude/markov-tweet/README.md

 # markov-tweet
-Automatically generate and tweet sentences like yours by using Markov-chains.
+Automatically generate and tweet sentences like your daily tweets by using Markov-chains.

 ## Dependencies
 - Python 3.x